ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 ## What can be expected of a coordinator?
 * The coordinator MUST moderate the discussion on finding a vision on the development of the component.
-The coordinator SHOULD document that vision publicly and close to the code.
+The coordinator SHOULD document that vision publicly in a file called `ROADMAP.md` in the root of the components directory.
 * The coordinator MUST give recommendations to the JF whether to accept or decline changes.
 * The coordinator MUST accept decisions of the Technical Board on change